 Ten states require a candidate to win a primary with a majority of the votes.
-To make that happen, primary runoff elections are used: Alabama, Arkansas, Georgia, Louisiana, Mississippi, North Carolina, Oklahoma, South Carolina, South Dakota, Texas and Vermont.
+To make that happen, primary runoff elections are used: Alabama, Arkansas, Georgia, Mississippi, North Carolina, Oklahoma, South Carolina, South Dakota, Texas and Vermont.
 Vermont holds runoffs only in the event of a tie.
 South Dakota only holds runoffs for the offices of U.S. Senator, U.S. Representative and the governor.

-Alabama — A runoff is required if no candidate gets a majority of the vote in the primary.
+Alabama: A runoff is required if no candidate gets a majority of the vote in the primary.
 The top two candidates in the primary go to the runoff.
 Runoff elections are held on Tuesday of the ninth week after the primary.
 For its uniform and overseas absentee voters only, Alabama uses instant runoff voting, also known as ranked-choice voting.
 Read Alabama's explanation of the state's process, or NCSL's page on alternative voting methods for more general information on instant runoff/ranked-choice voting.

-Georgia — If no candidate gets a majority of the votes cast, a runoff between the top two candidates is required.
-Runoff elections are normally held three weeks after the primary.
+Georgia: If no candidate gets a majority of the votes cast, a runoff between the top two candidates is required.
+Runoff elections are held nine weeks after the primary.

-North Carolina — North Carolina used to have the same majority requirement that other states have but this was changed in 1989.
-Under the current statute, a runoff (they call it a second primary) is not required if a candidate gets a "substantial" plurality–which is defined as 40 per cent of the vote plus one.
-A runoff is not required in any case unless the second highest vote getter calls for a runoff.
+North Carolina: A runoff (they call it a second primary) is not required if a candidate gets a "substantial" plurality–which is defined as 30 percent of the vote plus one.
+A runoff is not required in any case unless the second-highest vote-getter calls for a runoff.
 Runoff elections are normally held seven weeks after the primary.

 NOTE: Beginning in 1992, Kentucky held a primary runoff if no candidate for governor or lieutenant governor received 40 percent in the primary race for governor.
 This was repealed in 2008 (2008 Ky.
 Acts, Chap.
 129).